-Nightlife and going out to a club in Playa Del Carmen is almost a right of passage for most tourist.
+Nightlife and going out to a club in Playa Del Carmen are almost a rite of passage for most tourist.
 Playa Del Carmen nightlife is almost legendary and sets itself up as one of the best destinations for going out.

 Here is our guide to clubs and night spots where you can go out.
-See what is a good fit for you.
+See what a good fit for you is.

 Clubs and Nightlife in Playa Del Carmen

 Here are all the big clubs in Playa Del Carmen.
 They are mostly located on 10th Street or 12th Street.
 There is a wide range of these clubs so everyone should have something to fit your likes.

 - Palazzo Disco.
 This club is on the upper level of the building, and you cannot see much from the street except the guards and chandelier at the entrance.
 When you go up you enter a large club with stages and a dance floor.
 You can get table service here.
 This club is just open Thursday, Friday and Saturday nights starting at 10:30pm.
 Palazzo is right next to Coco Bongo on 12th Street.

 - Mandala Night Club is a true club that is always busy.
 It is one of the top three in Playa to go out to for dancing and a full-on club experience.
 It is decorated in deep red and pinks with an Asian theme.
 The music is loud and parting crazy.
 This club opens daily at 9:30pm.
 You can get bottle service at this club.
 If this club is what you are looking for and you want an epic night out, you can book a night here with entrance and open bar.
 For details just click the button below.